What is this?

-Looking up from a pool of thick, black blood is a single pale blue eye, its dark, wet nerves extending out behind it.
-Its pupil dilates as it slowly scans the shadows, back and forth, silently searching in the night for something.
+Staring up at her from a pool of thick, black blood is a single pale blue eye, its dark, wet nerves extending out behind it.
+Its pupil dilates as it slowly scans the darkness, back and forth, silently searching in the night for something.
 For her.

 Her hands shake.
 Her throat tightens.
 Her pulse sharpens.
-She wants to hide, but there’s nowhere to go.
-She’s imprisoned beneath this shivering skin, locked behind this strange face.
-If she could only tear through the flesh she could dissolve into the night and escape, but she’s trapped, coalesced by some arcane madness into this naked density just to be watched by that eye.
+She wants to hide, but she can’t.
+She’s imprisoned behind this skin, locked inside her own head.
+If she could only tear through the flesh she could dissolve into the night and escape, but she’s trapped, coalesced by some arcane madness into this naked density just to be fed to the invisible flames of that eye.

 A stiff wind gusts.
 The blue eye’s pupil narrows.
 Slowly, it glances up at her.

 There’s a word for what she’s feeling now.
 An emotion.
 She thinks it’s called fear.
 It feels like her body is turning inside out.

 Endless needles of rain stab into her as she scrambles down a black corridor in a clumsy retreat.
 Barely able to move her heavy legs, she falls hard into a metal wall, but fear of that one blue eye drives her to keep moving through the network of narrow alleyways.